AndreiFlau/Project---Shopping-Cart/README.md

-# Shopping Cart
+# Store

-Shopping cart mock webpage made with React.
+A mock store webpage made with React.